andreivcodes/andreiv.com/src/content/education/bachelors.md

 index: 1
 ---

-Completed undergraduate studies in Automation and Applied Informatics with focus on embedded systems, control theory, and software engineering.
+Specialized in embedded systems, control theory, and software engineering.